 Frequently Asked Questions

 When are rental fees due?
-The full rental fee is due upon acceptance of the rental and needed in order to hold and book the date requested.
+The full rental fee and signed agreement is due upon acceptance of the rental and needed in order to hold and book the date requested.

 Will you discount or waive any rental/fees for certain fundraisers or groups?
 Rocky Mountain Dance Theatre is a local non-profit that is managing The Cody Theatre.
 Financially RMDT cannot and will not discount rental rates or fee's as they also have to cover costs.
 There are different rates for non-profit and for-profit rentals.